 D. Smoking & Tobacco: School District policy forbids possession or use of tobacco (or any other drugs except under a medical doctors orders) in any form by students in the building, on the grounds, or at a school activity.
-This includes, but is not limited to smoking and chewing tobacco, e-cigarettes and vaping)
+This includes, but is not limited to smoking, chewing, e-cigarettes, and vaping.